Truncated Nonsmooth Newton Multigrid for phase-field brittle-fracture problems, with analysis: Numerical examples

 We consider a bending test for a rectangular bar with a triangular notch.
 In this setting, the decomposition of the elastic energy density plays a crucial role.
 Under the given loading, parts of the specimen undergo severe compression, and material models that degrade under such compression will therefore show unphysical results.
 We test the solvers with the isotropic splitting~\eqref{eq:symmetric_damaged_energy} nevertheless, to obtain an idea of the cost of the spectral splitting.

 The example setting is again taken from~\cite{miehe+welschinger+hofacker10a}.
 The geometry and the boundary conditions are visualized in Figure \ref{fig:bending3d1}.
 The dimensions of the specimen are $L_x=8$\,mm, $L_y=2$\,mm and $L_z=1$\,mm.
 Width and height of the triangular notch are $l_1=0.4$\,mm and $l_2=0.2$\,mm, respectively.
-We use two different unstructured hexahedral grids to discretize the domain, one with $20\,480$ and one with $122\,880$ elements.
-In the figures these are denoted by $h_1$ and $h_2$, respectively.
-The grids were constructed by 3 and 4 steps of uniform refinement of two different coarse grids with 40 and 30 hexahedral elements, respectively, and this refinement history is used by the linear geometric multigrid step of the TNNMG algorithm.
-We do not test further refinement of these grids, because the corresponding operator-splitting simulations would not fit into the 32\,GB of main memory available on our testing machine.
+We use three unstructured hexahedral grids to discretize the domain, with 1\,920, 15\,360, and 122\,880 elements, respectively.
+In the figures these are denoted by $h_1$, $h_2$, and $h_3$, respectively.
+The grids were constructed by 2, 3, and~4 steps of uniform refinement of a coarse grid with 30 elements, respectively, and this refinement history is used by the linear geometric multigrid step of the TNNMG algorithm.
+The grids are graded a bit towards the expected fracture, and have an average edge length of about $l/2.3$ (for $h_1$), $l/4.6$ (for $h_2$) and $l/9.2$ (for $h_3$) there.

 As in~\cite{miehe+welschinger+hofacker10a}, the Lamé parameters are set to $\lambda=121$\,kN/mm$^2$ and $\mu=80$\,kN/mm$^2$.
-For the further parameters we set $g_c=2.7\cdot10^{-3}$\,kN/mm, $l=0.2$\,mm, and $k=10^{-5}$.
+For the further parameters we set $g_c=2.7$\,N/mm, $l=0.2$\,mm, and $k=10^{-5}$.
 The object is loaded with a time-dependent displacement load in downward direction in a strip of width 1.2\,mm in the center of the top surface.
 In that strip, the surface is fixed in $z$-direction, but free to move in $x$-direction.
-The displacement load is set to $\bar{\bu}_i = -5 \cdot 10^{-3}\,\mathrm{mm} \cdot i$ for the load steps $i=1,\dots,13$.
+The displacement load is set to $\bar{\bu}_i = -i \cdot 5 \cdot 10^{-3}\,\mathrm{mm} \cdot \be_3$ for the load steps $i=1,\dots,13$.
 No adaptive load-stepping as in~\cite{miehe+welschinger+hofacker10a} is necessary, because time discretization and solvers are stable enough for this range of load step sizes.
 The object is fully clamped at a strip of width 0.4\,mm at the left end of the lower surface.
 At the right end of the same surface, a strip of width 0.4\,mm is fixed in the $y$ and $z$ directions.